All Episodes

 They feel very strongly no tax increases.

-And now he's starting to, you know, uh promise entitlement reform, Medicare and Social Security.
+And so what's happened is the president is conceding more and more spending cuts, and now he's starting to, you know, promise entitlement reform, Medicare and Social Security.

 You and I never thought we'd be talking about this now.

-There are three big issues for us in 2012.
+Nancy Pelosi said just the other day, there are three big issues for us in 2012.

 Medicare, Medicare, Medicare.

-Because uh they've heard the fact that the White House might agree to cuts in Medicare and Social Security if Republicans go along with revenue increases elsewhere.
+But anyway, David Rodham Gergen here is a little upset here because they've heard the fact that the White House might agree to cuts in Medicare and Social Security if Republicans go along with revenue increases elsewhere.

-So Pelosi's worried about it, David Rodham Gurgen's worried about it.
+David Rodham Gergen's worried about it.

-It takes them off the high road for 2012.
+That compromises of Democrats, it takes them off the high road for 2012.

-I think it must be just furious about what she sees going on.
+Nancy Pelosi, I think it must be just furious about what she sees going on.

 I wonder.

-You got these guys talking about Democrats, whether they're actually furious as though they too are clueless about what Obama's doing.
+She probably, I don't know whether to believe you've got these guys talking about Democrats, whether they're actually furious as though they too are clueless about what Obama's doing.

 It's kind of hard to believe.

-Notice how just automatically, oh, yeah, Republicans want to destroy Medicare and Social Security.
+But just notice in these sound base, notice how just automatically, oh, yeah, Republicans want to destroy Medicare and Social Security.

 I mean, that's a given, right?